GoogleCloudPlatform/gke-poc-toolkit/docs/CLUSTERS.md

 export WINDOWS_CLUSTER=true
 ```

 [Shared VPC](https://cloud.google.com/vpc/docs/shared-vpc) - By default the GKE cluster deploys to a standalone VPC in the project where the cluster is created.
-Setting the following environment variables will deploy the GKE cluster to a shared VPC in a Host Project of your choice..
+Setting the following environment variables will deploy the GKE cluster to a shared VPC in a Host Project of your choice.

+<b>NOTE:</b> Deploying multiple GKE Toolkit environments to the same shared VPC is not currently supported.
+This feature will be added in the future.

 ```shell
 # The following prerequisites must be completed prior to running the deployment: